I am a small business owner who began with a basic home embroidery machine and turned it into a career ten years ago.

 How to Remove Machine Embroidery

-If you have worked with machine embroidery for longer than a week, you most likely have had to "pick something out."
+If you have worked with machine embroidery for over a week, you most likely have had to "pick something out."
 This is the task of removing embroidery from a garment, and it's something we've all had to do.
 But by following a few guidelines, you will find it much easier to perform this job when the time comes.

 Tips for Fixing Machine Embroidery Mistakes

-- First, always use some type of backing when you hoop garments, as this gives you a layer between the thread and the fabric.
+- First, always use some backing when you hoop garments, as this gives you a layer between the thread and the fabric.
 The backing also acts as a buffer that prevents you from digging into the fabric.

 - I also like to use quilter pins.
 They have a larger head than dressmaker pins, and the pin itself is longer and easier to handle.
 Also, keep a pair of tweezers on hand if you don't have fingernails.
 They allow you to pick up one thread at a time.